 - the lads getting ready for our rest day ride up to Cotopaxi hut

 The above NASA shot of Cotopaxi really underlines the nature of volcanoes as pimples on the earth’s surface!
-They tend to loom over the surrounding landscape, definitely a different kind of mountainscape than that created by tectonic plates colliding and lifting long stretches of the earth’s surface up into the sky – like that of the Rockies or the Himalayas or other stretches of the Andes.
+They tend to loom over the surrounding landscape.
+They create a different kind of mountainscape than that created by tectonic plates colliding and lifting long stretches of the earth’s surface up into the sky – like that of the Rockies or the Himalayas, or other stretches of the Andes.

-About a week later I would return to Refugio Ribas along with my guide Rafael Martinez for our summit attempt; there may have been a half-dozen climbers up on the second floor with us, not the capacity crowd that some trip reports mention.
+About a week later, I would return to Refugio Ribas along with my guide Rafael Martinez for our summit attempt; there may have been a half-dozen climbers up on the second floor with us, not the capacity crowd that some trip reports mention.
 Evidently, mid-February is not prime time.
-When I asked about a red jacket I was met with the blank look of someone who probably hadn’t even been there the day we were.
+When I asked about a red Arcteryx jacket, I was met with the blank look of someone who probably hadn’t even been there the day we were.

 And then it was back down to the Panamerica and to Machachi, the closest town to our hostel.
 While a couple of the guys went off to an internet café and another went off looking for some food, I wandered around the main square of the town.

-Since the earth is not a perfect sphere and actually bulges a bit where the equator is, Chimborazo is also the point on earth furthest from the earth’s center and closest to the sun.
-Two hundred years ago it was thought to be the highest mountain on the planet and only as the Himalayas were explored and measured did it lose its status.
+Since the earth is not a perfect sphere and bulges a bit where the equator is, Chimborazo is the point on earth furthest from the earth’s center and closest to the sun.
+It was thought to be the highest mountain on the planet two hundred years ago.
+Only as the Himalayas were explored and measured did it lose its #1 status.

 Notice the visibility in the pic above!
-Unfortunately it characterized our afternoon on the slopes of Chimborazo, getting ready for our 11:15 p.m. wake-up call.
+Unfortunately, it sums up our afternoon on the slopes of Chimborazo, getting ready for our 11:15 p.m. wake-up call.

 Edward Whymper was a British climber and collector of first ascents who definitely got around.
-The previous summer I had spent a week in the mountains above Zermatt.
+I had spent a week in the mountains above Zermatt the previous summer.
 Whymper had been on the first climbing team to summit the Matterhorn in 1865.
-To celebrate our slog across the Monta Rosa Glacier we had booked supper reservations at the Whymper Stube, a cheese fondue place in Zermatt.
-And seven months later I got to sleep for a few hours in a refugio named after the man!
+To celebrate our slog across the Monta Rosa Glacier, we booked supper reservations at the Whymper Stube, a cheese fondue place in Zermatt.
+And seven months later I got to sleep for a few hours in a Refugio named after the man!

 We were ready to go shortly after midnight.
-Everyone was feeling okay- nobody hit by mountain sickness.
+Everyone was feeling okay- nobody was hit by mountain sickness.
 The night air seemed quite warm.
-Over the next seven hours we would plod our way up the Normal route to the summit.
+Over the next seven hours, we would plod our way up the Normal route to the summit.
 Given that we got to about 5600 meters on Cayambe, this meant an additional 700 meters of ascent.
-Without a doubt we were feeling it when we got to the top – well, a top.
+Without a doubt, we were feeling it when we got to the top – well, a top.

 The four of us had two guides; I ended up with a guide to myself because the three other guys wanted to stay together.
-Unstated was maybe the thought that if I had to turn back for whatever reason, they could still continue to the top.
-As it turned out my guide set a pace that had us up on the snow mound called Veintemilla about ten minutes before they chugged into the station – so I was able to capture their arrival.
+Unstated was maybe the thought that they could still continue to the top if I had to turn back for whatever reason.
+As it turned out, my guide set a pace that had us up on the snow mound called Veintemilla about ten minutes before they arrived – so I was able to capture their approach.

 It turns out that there are actually a number of summits on Chimborazo.
-The highest summit is Cumbre Whymper and it is at 6310 m.
+The highest summit is Cumbre Whymper (6310 m.).
 That would be the snow dome of Cumbre Whymper behind me in the picture above.
 We got to the summit called Veintemilla (6267 m), which is separated from the Whymper by a fifty-meter dip.
 It was filled with snow the morning we were up there.
 The combination of that waist-high powdery snow and the covered crevasses made us stop where we did.